OpenNTF/org.openntf.xsp.jakartaee/README.md

 If this is unset, problems with NoSQL will manifest with root exceptions like `jakarta.nosql.ProviderNotFoundException: Provider not found: interface jakarta.nosql.document.DocumentQueryParser`.

+To use Jakarta Modules, configure the Jakarta Config NSF as described in [docs/JakartaModules.md](docs/JakartaModules.md).

 ## Building

 Building requires that Maven run with Java 21 or above.